General Terms and Conditions of Purchase

 Unless otherwise specified in the Contract, the warranty period may not be less than two (2) years after the date of the Delivery, as defined in Article 7, of the Products and/or Services.

 During the warranty period, the Supplier shall correct or replace, at its own expense, any defect notified by the Purchaser as soon as possible.
 The Supplier undertakes to produce a detailed action plan within no more than four (4) working days of the written notice of the defect sent by the Purchaser (hereinafter the “Defect Notice”).
 To that end, the Supplier must implement the most appropriate solution, choosing from a repair, a full refund, a replacement of defective parts or a redesign with the consent of the Purchaser.
+In the event of a reasoned and objective disagreement on the action plan or failure by the Supplier to define the action plan within the aforementioned period, the Purchaser shall have the right to choose as a last resort the most appropriate solution between repair, full refund, replacement of defective parts, or redesign, at the Supplier’s expense and risk.
 The warranty covers all costs associated with replacement, repair or redesign operations (transport, dismantling, reassembly, labour, equipment and tools etc.) and is without prejudice to any claim for damages by the Purchaser.
 Any total or partial repair, replacement or redesign will trigger the application of a new warranty period covering the Products and/or Services in question, starting from the date of the Delivery (as defined in Article 7) of the repaired/replaced Products and/or Services and under the same conditions as the initial warranty (scope and duration).

-If, within ten (10) working days of the Defect Notice, the Supplier has not delivered a compliant Product and/or Service, the Purchaser reserves the right to cure that breach by performing the repairs or replacements of the Products and/or Services required under the warranty, directly or through a third party, at the Supplier’s expense and risk.
+In the event of replacement of defective parts, if, within ten (10) working days of the Defect Notice, the Supplier has not delivered a compliant Product and/or Service, the Purchaser reserves the right to cure that breach by performing the repairs or replacements of the Products and/or Services required under the warranty, directly or through a third party, at the Supplier’s expense and risk.

 The Supplier undertakes to give the Purchaser at least six (6) months’ prior notice of any discontinuation of the Products and undertakes to ensure that those Products and also, where appropriate, the sub-sets, components or spare parts remain available and, where applicable, remain compliant with the technical specifications, for a period of ten (10) years after the date of discontinuation.